dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 Once a checker workflow has been added, you can view it by going to the info tab of the original entry.
 Where there used to be an add button, there is now the view button.
-View will take you back to your checker workflow page.
+This view button will take you to your checker workflow page.

 From the CLI